 On Wednesday, Twitter unveiled three new notifications filters, which allow users to mute notifications from accounts without a profile picture, verified phone number or verified email address.

 Changes were also made to give people more control over the content they view in their feed – if there are certain words or phrases you don’t want to come across, you can add them to your muted word list and you’ll no longer see Tweets containing them on your timeline.

 This week, Periscope introduced two updates for the groups feature in its mobile app, as a result of user feedback.
 Users can now create closed groups where only the creator can add or remove members — and there’s also the option to turn off the auto-accept for group invites.

-Google AdWords is set to launch price extensions on all devices, including desktop – which is good news for Ecommerce sites.
+Google Ads is set to launch price extensions on all devices, including desktop – which is good news for Ecommerce sites.
 Thanks to the new feature, your customers will easily be able to compare your products and prices no matter what device they’re using to search from.